finos/morphir/developers-guide/files/Working-With-Results-in-Elm.md

 ```
 mapError: (x -> y) -> Result x a -> Result y a
 ```
-Just like to map function mentioned earlier, the mapError allows you to apply a function to a result if it is an error<br>
+Just like the map function mentioned earlier, the mapError function allows you to apply a function to a result if it is an error<br>
 <br>